On "Pro-Life" Libertarianism

 Let me begin by saying that I am not a great admirer of the philosophical foundations upon which libertarianism is typically made to rest.
 The notion of natural rights is not entirely clear.
 What is the status of these rights, where do they come from and what makes them 'natural'?
 None of these questions have been plausibly answered.
-As is, I am inclined to agree with Bentham that "right ... is the child of law; ...
+I am inclined to agree with Bentham that "right ... is the child of law; ...
 A natural right is a son that never had a father" and, furthermore, with his celeberated phrase that natural rights are little more than "nonsense upon stilts".
 For the purposes of this paper, however, I will assume that the libertarian natural rights framework is broadly speaking coherent, and subsequently hope to demonstrate that within this framework it is impossible, or at least extremely difficult, to defend the view that abortion is immoral and that it should be prohibited.

 Following this rough and ready sketch of the "pro-life" stance, I can state my thesis, which is the following: libertarianism and the "pro-life" stance are mutually incompatible, whatever form these two ideologies may take.
 The only stance on abortion compatible with libertarianism is an entirely permissive one -- for the libertarian, abortion must be permitted under any and all circumstances, on any pretext whatsoever.